Becoming a digital nomad is not as hard as most people think! Depending on your skill-set or current job, you might be able to start tomorrow.

 There are plenty of people trading on a daily basis and living as digital nomads.
 They do daily research, daily trades and earning money while working remotely.

 Trading requires capital and a certain level of knowledge but if you have time and you are ready to start something new, then go for it!

 In comparison with investing, you will need to spend more time trading daily but it lowers the risk.

 The most popular trading options are:

-10. Other examples of jobs that allow you to become a digital nomad
+10. Examples of jobs that allow you to work as a digital nomad

 If you have a knack for writing, copywriting is right up your alley.

 Copywriting consists of writing short posts and descriptions for a company, eCommerce shop, marketing agency, blog, or a magazine.